Natural explanation of recent results on $e^{+}e^{-}\to\Lambda\bar{\Lambda}$

-In Fig.~\ref{fig:plot1}, we show our predictions compared to experimental data~\citep{Ablikim2023}.
-The parameters of the model are \mbox{$U_{0}=\unit[584]{MeV}$}, $R=\unit[0.45]{fm}$, and $g=0.2$.
+In Fig.~\ref{fig:plot1}, we show our predictions for the cross section compared to experimental data~\citep{Ablikim2023}, as well as the enhancement factor $\left|\psi(0)\right|^{2}$.
+The parameters of the model are $U_{0}=\unit[584]{MeV}$, $R=\unit[0.45]{fm}$, and $g=0.2$.
 In the energy region under consideration the dependence of our predictions on the parameter $\Lambda$ is very weak.
 To be specific, we set $\Lambda=\unit[1]{GeV}$.
 Our model, giving $\chi^{2}/N_{\textrm{df}}=9.8/13$, provides a good description of experimental data~\citep{Ablikim2023}.
-Under the same assumptions, we also predict a bound state with the binding energy $E_{0}\approx\unit[-30]{MeV}$.
-Observation of this bound state would be very important.
-The results of Ref.~\citep{Aubert2007c} indicate the anomalous behavior for the cross section of $e^{+}e^{-}\to K^{+}K^{-}\pi^{+}\pi^{-}$ annihilation at $\sqrt{s}=\unit[2.2]{GeV}$, which corresponds to the energy $E\approx\unit[-30]{MeV}$.
-However, a more detailed study of this energy region is required.
+Note that account for the enhancement factor $\left|\psi(0)\right|^{2}$ is of great importance for correct description of experimental data.